webrcade/webrcade-docs/docs/platforms/osx/gamepads.md

 To connect the controller to a macOS system via Bluetooth perform the following steps:

 * On your Mac, choose the `Apple` menu :material-apple: > `System Preferences...`, then click `Bluetooth`.
+* To enter pairing mode on the controller:
     * Turn on the controller by pressing the `Xbox` button (Xbox logo near the center top of the controller).
     * Press the controller’s `Pair` button for 3 seconds and release (small button on back near the `Left Bumper` button).
 * The controller should appear under `Devices` in the `Bluetooth` dialog as show in the image below.
 * The device should have a name similar to, `"Xbox Wireless Controller"`.
 * Press the `Connect` button to the right of the device name to establish a connection from the controller to the Mac.